top of page

 We must approach these substances cautiously and avoid overusing them in our spiritual practice.

 The visions and messages they convey are not stable or durable in daily life.
-Thus, it is crucial to keep in mind that mind-altering substances are untrustworthy sources of spiritual guidance.
+Thus, it is crucial to remember that mind-altering substances are unreliable guides to spiritual truth.

 It is essential to have a clear mind in order to converse clearly with the spirit realm.